LeonMengoni/Bayesian-Phylogenetics/README.md

 ## References

 <a id="1">[1]</a>
-Felsenstein, J. (2004). _Inferring phylogenies_.
-Sinauer Associates, Inc.
+Joseph Felsenstein. _Inferring Phylogenies_.
+Sinauer Associates, Sunderland, MA, 2004.

 <a id="2">[2]</a>
+Elizabeth S. Allman and John A. Rhodes. _Mathematical Models in
+Biology: An Introduction_.
+Cambridge University Press, Cambridge, 2004.

+<a id="3">[3]</a>
-Höhna, Landis, Heath, Boussau, Lartillot, Moore, Huelsenbeck, Ronquist.
-2016.
+Sebastian Höhna, Michael J. Landis, Tracy A. Heath, Bastien Boussau, Nicolas Lartillot, Brian R. Moore, John P. Huelsenbeck, Fredrik Ronquist.
 "RevBayes: Bayesian phylogenetic inference using graphical models and an interactive model-specification language."
-Systematic Biology, 65:726-736.
+Systematic Biology, 65:726-736, 2016.